mohite-abhi/android-app-todo-list/README.md

 A new Flutter project.

-The apks for installation are found at build/app/outputs/apk/release/
+The apks for installation are found at apks-for-installation folder

 ## Getting Started